 What Kinds of Sports Wagering?

-Well, this is an open question at this point, but if New Jersey wins and can introduce sports wagering, it would probably look just like Nevada’s: full-fledged sports wagering on almost every type of game and league under the sun, including the NFL, NBA, NCAA, NHL, Olympics, NASCAR and more, offering:
+Just like Nevada’s: full-fledged sports wagering on almost every type of game and league under the sun, including the NFL, NBA, NCAA, NHL, Olympics, NASCAR and more, offering:

 - Straight bets